- Criminology and Psychology

 What you will study

-Course content is evenly split between criminology and psychology modules to give you a solid foundation in both disciplines.
+On our Criminology and Psychology degree content is evenly split between criminology and psychology modules to give you a solid foundation in both disciplines.

-Criminology modules will focus on the study of crime, deviance and the criminal justice system, including the cause and effect of criminal actions, policing and regulation of public order, the relationship between behaviours and punishments.
+Criminology modules will focus on the study of crime, deviance and the criminal justice system, including the cause and effect of criminal actions, policing and regulation of public order, and the relationship between behaviours and punishments.

 Through combining teaching in core areas of criminology and psychology with training in professional social research, you’ll graduate with a broad range of communication, analytical and organisational skills – and the confidence to apply them in your future career.

-As you progress through your studies, you will be able to select from a range of optional modules to specialise and delve deeper into your areas of interest both in criminology and psychology.
+As you progress through your studies, you will be able to select from a range of optional modules to specialise and delve deeper into your areas of interest in both criminology and psychology.

 The structure of our programmes follow clear educational aims that are tailored to each programme.
 These are all outlined in the programme specifications which include further details such as the learning outcomes.